From Sand Dunes to Forest: Canopy Trees of Golden Gate Park

 Also included are historical images and explanatory text that help tell the story of the horticultural transformation of Golden Gate Park.

 We are hopeful that the exhibit presented here virtually will be shown in the Library when it is safe to hang the exhibit and invite visitors to view it.
-Artwork will be for sale through the Library.

 The Helen Crocker Russell Library and San Francisco Botanical Garden would like to thank our extraordinary team for creating this special exhibition and bringing it online: